Piazza del Popolo

 Once home to the Republic of Venice’s embassy, the piazza is the city’s central hub.
-Several roads intersect, reflecting its true heritage having been built by the Venetian Cardinal – Pietro Barbo.
+Several roads intersect, reflecting its true heritage, built by the Venetian Cardinal – Pietro Barbo.

 Beyond the piazza lies the Roman Forum.
 Day-to-day life continued unabated for centuries with many a triumphal procession, public speech, gladiatorial march, or political campaign run in its surroundings.

 Together with the Colosseum, the rich archaeological site now attracts upwards of 4.5 million sightseers a year.

 The 72 AD amphitheater held crowds of up to 80,000 locals baying for blood during gladiatorial spectacles, as the man fought beast to the delight of thousands.
-Perhaps the most striking of engineering feats in the entire country, the splendidly illuminated Colosseum, is on the top of the list of our Rome by night experiences.
+Finally, perhaps the most striking of engineering feats in the entire country, the splendidly illuminated Colosseum, is on the top of the list of our Rome by night experiences.

-As if you haven’t had your fill of Italian delights, the tour ends in a typical Italian restaurant where guests can indulge in the finest of local cuisine.
-Enjoy a starter, main course, and dessert to round off the perfect evening.
+If you haven’t had your fill of Italian delights, the tour ends in a typical Italian restaurant where guests can indulge in the finest local cuisine.
+Then, enjoy a starter, main course, and dessert to round off the perfect evening.

 Enjoy your meal!